 Antioxidant.
 Improves absorption of energy, college synthesis

-Cirtirus fruits refresh green, vegetables liver.
+Citrus fruits refresh green, vegetables liver.

-Muscles weakness early bruising, bleeding gun infections.
+Muscles weakness easily bruising, bleeding gun infections.

 Vit D Calciferol